 Marcel Proust’s ‘Remembrance of things past’ is a whopping 4215 pages long, covering seven volumes.
-Thankfully, most of us will never have to plough our way through that particular document however, there are times, in whatever business or industry we’re in when we need to absorb a large amount of information in a small amount of time.
+Thankfully, most of us will never have to plough our way through that particular document however, there are times, in whatever business or industry we’re in, when we need to absorb a large amount of information in a small amount of time, speed reading becomes a necessity.
 Having to read – and understand – a huge book or document can be daunting but, it needn’t be overwhelming.

 Get started with a preview and review